dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 Loops are often more flexible then Array methods, for one think I can use the break and continue keywords as ways of breaking out of a loop when a condition is met, or spiking over values and additional blocks of logic along with it.
 A such when it comes to getting into things that involve a lot of heavy lifting they may prove to be a more efficient solution.
 However when it comes to simple things like this it does not make much difference.

-## 4 - The Function call prototype method, and array for each.
+## 4 - Array like objects, the Function call prototype method, and array for each.

 So in javaScript Arrays are a kind of object that is formated in a way in which there are numbered key values with corresponding values.
 In addition to this there is a length property that reflects the number of these key value pairs, and there are a number of useful methods accessible via the Array prototype object.
 So an Array is not just an Object, it is an Object that is formated a certain way and is an instance of the Array constructor.